The organization was founded on a simple concept that includes three main features:

 2. A Model for Player Development and

-3. A Governing Board made up of Professional Soccer Directors from each club.
+3. A Governing Board made up of Professional Soccer Directors from each club (click here).

-GROUND BREAKING PARTNERSHIPS AND SPONSORSHIP: In 2015, the CCL signed a 10-year sponsorship agreement with adidas North America, and a four-year agreement with soccer.com.
-Both agreements, including the pairing of these agreements, provides members clubs, and their members, unprecedented benefits never seen within the youth soccer landscape.
-Also in 2015, the CCL signed a 10-year partnership with the National Soccer Coaches Association of America (NSCAA), now known as the United Soccer Coaches.
+GROUND-BREAKING PARTNERSHIPS AND SPONSORSHIPS: In 2015, the CCL signed a 10-year strategic partnership and sponsorship agreement with adidas North America, and a four-year agreement with soccer.com.
+Both agreements, including the pairing of these agreements, provides members clubs, and their members (players, families, coaches, teams), unprecedented benefits never seen within the youth soccer landscape.
+Also in 2015, the CCL signed a 10-year partnership agreement with the National Soccer Coaches Association of America (NSCAA), now known as the United Soccer Coaches.
 The United Soccer Coaches partnership will positively impact the American youth player and coach.
 In 2017, mobile phone service provider, Sprint, became an exclusive sponsor to the league.
 In 2018, the CCL and Kwik Goal, the gold standard of soccer goals and training equipment, entered into a 3-year strategic partnership.
 The CCL actively seeks partners and sponsors to help member clubs receive one-of-a-kind and unique benefits to help the player/family, coach, team, club and league.
 Click here to see our Sponsors & Partners.

 The CCL is affiliated with the United States Soccer Federation, United States Youth Soccer Association, Virginia Youth Soccer Association, Maryland State Youth Soccer Association, Massachusetts Youth Soccer Association, New Hampshire Soccer Association, Vermont Soccer Association, Soccer Rhode Island, Soccer Maine, and Metro DC-Virginia Soccer Association.